uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec19.md

 $$

 If $\varepsilon \approx \sqrt{eps}$ then the effects of rounding error can make $A^T A$ appear to be singular.

+See also: Nick Higham, [Seven sings of numerical linear algebra](https://nhigham.com/2022/10/11/seven-sins-of-numerical-linear-algebra/)

 ### Sensitivity and conditioning